desmond1121/react-native-split/README.md

 So, I don't want to make it to a library which be common to use.

 In this example, it have clear project structure and some hack to RN framework (by reflection in Java).
-All split-bundle related code is in **src** directory.
+All split-bundle related code is in **src** directory, use them with pleasure:)

 ## Project Structure